-Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+What you must pay when you get Services that are covered for you these services Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a IN NETWORK body part or function.
+These include, but are not Prosthetic devices: limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic 20% of the total cost for Medicareshoes, artificial limbs, and breast prostheses (including covered items. a surgical brassiere after a mastectomy).
+Includes Related medical supplies: certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes 20% of the total cost for Medicarecovered supplies. some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for OUT OF NETWORK more detail.
+Prosthetic devices: 20% of the total cost for Medicarecovered items.
+Related medical supplies: 20% of the total cost for Medicarecovered supplies.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation IN NETWORK are covered for members who have moderate to very Pulmonary rehabilitation: severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the \$15 copay for each Medicaredoctor treating the chronic respiratory disease. covered pulmonary rehabilitation service.
+OUT OF NETWORK Pulmonary rehabilitation: 35% of the total cost for each

-Prosthetic devices:

-20% of the total cost for Medicarecovered items.

-Related medical supplies:

-20% of the total cost for Medicarecovered supplies.